Life isn’t always straight forward. A bit of a cliche I know, but it’s so true!

 I was told in 2016 that my bone biopsy results revealed “dead bone”.

-No further explanation required as my rare bone disease remains a mystery to us all.
+No further explanation required as my rare bone disease remained a mystery to us all.
 We don’t know what has caused it or even exactly what it is.
 It is a disease if it’s own kind.
 Idiopathic in nature.
 A mutant gene they believe.
 “Just very unlucky ” are words repeated by Specialist after Specialist.

 Words always followed by, “I’m so sorry”.